There's a trap a lot of guys fall into:

 "I'm in a relationship now.
 We're exclusive.
 I can drop the PrEP, I can skip the clinic, I'm safe."

-Look, finding your guy and building that trust is awesome.
-And knowing your status—whether you are negative on PrEP, or positive and undetectable (U=U)—is exactly where you want to be.
+Finding your guy and building real trust is genuinely great.
+And knowing your status—whether you're negative on PrEP, or positive and undetectable (U=U)—is exactly where you want to be.

 But dropping your routine just because you changed your relationship status?
-That is how guys accidentally get hurt.
+That's how guys end up exposed.

-Here is why your health protocol needs to stay active, even when you are taken.
+Here's why your health protocol needs to stay active, even when you're taken.

 1. The "Closed Loop" Reality